matjaztrontelj/gaNoCookie/Readme.md

   //Optionally, send events.
 Category and Action are required. ganc('send', 'event', 'EVENT_CATEGORY', 'EVENT_ACTION', 'EVENT_LABEL');

+  //Optional support for opt-out of data collection
+  //id of dom element that will hold opt-in and opt-out links (optional) ganc_status_eid = "ganc_status";
+  //text for the link if ganc is on ganc_status_on = "Turn off anonymous usage statistics collection.";
+  //text for the link if ganc is off ganc_status_off = "Turn on anonymous usage statistics collection";

   //That's it!
 Check GA Real time view to see if it is working.
 Note: real time mode sometimes shows doubled events and returning visitors appear only after a day or so of usage.
 </script>